 You can use one of the many brining recipes online (Alton Brown's is a classic) or save a bit of effort with a premade chicken brining solution.

 Brining for a good 24 hours before you smoke it will yield a more flavorful, juicier bird, so the time in the brine can be worth it.

 However, a much easier way to achieve similar results is by dry brining your spatchcocked chicken instead.

 Simply coat the inside and outside (now TOP and BOTTOM) with kosher salt and pepper (or your favorite BBQ rub) and store it on a drying rack set on top of a baking sheet in the refrigerator overnight.

 Wipe off the excess salt left on the outside with a wet paper towel before you cook, and then season with all your non-salt herbs and seasonings.

-Don’t worry, the turkey breast is plenty well salted at this point from the salt penetrating overnight.
+Don't worry, the chicken is plenty well salted at this point from the salt penetrating overnight.